Why study at Roehampton

 Dr Karen Cross, Lecturer in Cultural Studies

-Karen Cross's research interests include personal and popular photography, narratives of photography, critical perspectives on the everyday in art and theories of the amateur.
+Karen Cross convenes the MA.
+Her research interests include personal and popular photography, narratives of photography, critical perspectives on the everyday in art and theories of the amateur.

 Dr Andrea Esser, Senior Lecturer in Media and Communications